minds-grp/RGSS/README.md

 ### Introduction

-In this repository, we release the MATLAB implementaation of our proposed randomized greedy algorithm for large-scale sensor scheduling.
+In this repository, we release the MATLAB implementation of our proposed randomized greedy algorithm for large-scale sensor scheduling.
 In our work, we also show that the mean square error (MSE) objective of the linear estimator of states in a linear dynamical system is weak submodular under mild conditions.

 ### Citation